Deadly Mistakes Proposal Writers Make

 No Video, No Interaction?

-This point is extension of above one.
+This point is an extension of the above one.
 Let me expand it a bit.
 There are two aspects to create an engaging sales proposal.

 Let’s look at the first one : Visual Aspect